Neo4j Sink Connector for Confluent Cloud

 • Schema context: Select a schema context to use for this connector, if using a schema-based data format.
 This property defaults to the Default context, which configures the connector to use the default schema set up for Schema Registry in your Confluent Cloud environment.
 A schema context allows you to use separate schemas (like schema sub-registries) tied to topics in different Kafka clusters that share the same Schema Registry environment.
 For example, if you select a non-default context, a Source connector uses only that schema context to register a schema and a Sink connector uses only that schema context to read from.
 For more information about setting up a schema context, see What are schema contexts and when should you use them?.

 • Input Kafka record key format: Select the input Kafka record key format.
-Options are AVRO, JSON, STRING.
-A valid schema must be available in Schema Registry to use a schema-based message format like AVRO.
+Options are AVRO, BYTES, JSON, JSON_SR (JSON Schema), PROTOBUF, or STRING.
+A valid schema must be available in Schema Registry to use a schema-based message format (for example, AVRO, JSON_SR, or PROTOBUF).
+See Schema Registry Enabled Environments for additional information.

 Additional Configs